 But there are major holes in this conspiracy theory.
 First of all, why send a very well-known and conspicuous von Braun looking for meteorites, when NASA had plenty of expert geologists who could identify meteorites far more confidently than a rocket engineer and could do so without attracting attention?

 Secondly, meteorites in Antarctica are few and far between; lunar meteorites that happen to land there are even rarer.
 NASA’s Antarctic meteorite collection only has 25 as of January 2017.
 It would have been impossible to collect enough lunar meteorites to fake the 382 kg (842 lb) of Moon rocks brought to Earth by Apollo astronauts.

 Moreover, any meteorite found on Earth is altered profoundly by its high-speed, searingly hot dive through the atmosphere.
 Its surface is partly melted, eroded and smoothed.
 Once on the ground, it is affected by weathering and chemically altered by interaction with air.
-Apollo rocks are instead jagged and pristine, and their surface exhibits microscopic craters produced by the impact of micrometeoroids.
+Apollo rocks are instead jagged and pristine, and their surface exhibits microscopic craters produced by the highly energetic impact of micrometeoroids.

 Figure 10.7-1.
 A meteorite found in Antarctica.
 Credit: ANSMET, 2017.

 Could the NASA Moon rocks have been faked by collecting lunar meteorites from Antarctica and then removing their outer layer to give them a jagged shape?
 No. The outer layer of Moon rocks contains large amounts of helium-3, which is very rare on Earth.
-This layer is alsoy affected by the particles of solar wind as rocks lie on the lunar surface.
+This layer is also affected by the particles of solar wind as rocks lie on the lunar surface.
 Removing this outer layer would remove these features, and this would be evident to any geologist.